No Products in the Cart

 It doesn’t have to be complicated.
 You could simply ask, “How are we doing?” and let people write as little or as much as they like.
 You could also just ask them in person!
 Strike up a conversation and pick their brains for improvement ideas.

 CREATE A CELEBRATION

 Get to Know Your Customers Day is the perfect time to celebrate the value they bring your business.
 Send out an email ahead of the event and let everyone know you’ll be doing something special in appreciation for their business.
-Of course, keep it low key this year.
+Send out an email ahead of the event and invite customers, letting everyone know you'll be doing something special in appreciation for their business.
+Of course, keep it low-key this year.
 COVID restrictions make it difficult to host large gatherings.
-Just decorate your store and be sure to thank each and every customer that comes in the door.
+Just decorate your store for your customer appreciation event and be sure to thank each and every customer that comes in the door.

 GIVE OUT A PRIZE IN EXCHANGE FOR FEEDBACK

 If simply asking isn’t enough to motivate your customers to share what's on their mind, try bribing them with a contest.
 Announce in-store and/or online that you’ll be entering customers into a raffle if they email you customer feedback.

 If the feedback is positive you can use it for testimonial purposes.
 If it isn’t, it becomes a valuable learning opportunity.
 Either way, it’s worth a small prize investment.

 Instead of a one-time event, you might also make feedback rewards a regular part of your marketing.
 Maybe every third Thursday or even once a week you might offer a small prize in exchange for customer opinions.